How fees and investing are related

 But it isn’t always the case.
 Let’s look at how this theory applies to index funds.
 Index funds are all similar in terms of how they work and how they’re constructed, yet their fees vary widely depending on the asset manager.

 Morningstar offers the following example:

 A study on index fund fees showed that there are large levels of fee variation among S&P 500 index funds that are virtually identical in most relevant characteristics.
 RYSPX and SWPPX, for example, are two S&P 500 index funds with a holding similarity score of 99.99 percent.

 Over the past 20 years, based on current fees, if you had invested $10,000 in RSPYX you would have paid $4,475.32 in total fees.
 On the other hand, if you had invested $10,000 in SWPPX over the same period, you would have paid $101.30 in total fees.
 This massive difference cannot be attributed to differing underlying characteristics because the two funds share almost identical portfolios.
 Then what explains the difference?
 Probably a high expense ratio.

 Make sure to look at the fees you’re paying on the funds you’re investing in.
 If you realize you’re paying too much in fees, consider making a change.

-Take a look at the fund’s expense ratio.
 The expense ratio is the annual cost paid to fund managers by holders of mutual funds or ETFs.
 The expense ratio for mutual funds is typically higher than expense ratios for ETFs.

 What is considered a high expense ratio?